TBeijen/tbnl-hugo/content/post/2019-02-01-learning-from-k8s-failure.md

 * Either visualize important metrics in ELK or improve Prometheus/Grafana availability.
 * Improve metrics strategy.

-### Ops services affecting customer facing workloads

-Customer workloads and monitoring/logging tools sharing the same set of resources has the risk of an amplifying effect consuming all resources.
-Increased traffic, causing increased CPU/memory pressure, causing more logging/metric volume, causing even more CPU/memory pressure, etc.

-We were already planning to move all logging, monitoring and CI/CD tooling to a dedicated node group within the production cluster.
-Depending on our experience with that, having a dedicated 'tools' cluster is also an option.

-*Resolution (was already planned):*

-* Isolate customer facing workloads from build, logging & monitoring workloads.

 ### No CPU & memory limits on ElastAlert pod

 The Helm chart used to install ElastAlert [allows specifying resource requests and limits](https://github.com/helm/charts/blob/d3fd3f11578ebf74749b1b2c994c51d5199b8599/stable/elastalert/values.yaml#L33), however these do not have default values (not uncommon) and were overlooked by us.